The challenges of insuring older apartment buildings in BC

 How to get the best insurance to match your needs?

 In conclusion, there are clearly many variables that impact on insurance rates for older apartment buildings.
-Building owners can help themselves get better rates through diligent maintenance and updating of their buildings, as well as having them professional appraised to make certain that their properties are insured to the correct value.
-That said, even the best maintained buildings will likely continue to see an upward trajectory of insurance rates, which are a reflection of the frequency and severity of losses that insurers are currently incurring, particularly with regard to water damage, and the cost of earthquake re-insurance.
+Building owners can help themselves get better rates through diligent maintenance and updating of their buildings, as well as having them professionally appraised to make certain that their properties are insured to the correct value.
+That said, even the best-maintained buildings will likely continue to see an upward trajectory of insurance rates, which are a reflection of the frequency and severity of losses that insurers are currently incurring, particularly with regard to water damage, and the cost of earthquake re-insurance.

 This article originally appeared in Bill Goold’s 2014 Apartment Building Sales Review